Pravargav/my-Imp-Notes/maven-vscode.md

 # -> use server actions(open in browser first link) then add deployment then server then server actions(open in browser second link) then publish server(full)

 # -> don't use the relocated from versions of dependancies , use only relocated to versions of dependancy .Else you will get lot of errors in packaging.

+# -> some dependancies already included in other dependancies.No need to import those dependancies.Ex jakarta persistance included in org.hibernate.orm.